aparna-bit-hub/interomap-dist/README.md

 :tada: You are done embedding the InteroMap tool in your survey.

-Questions?
+**Questions?**
 Please contact olivier.desmedt@uclouvain.be.

-How to visualize and analyze data?
+**How to visualize and analyze data?**
 Another webpage exists to visualize individual and aggregated maps: https://interomap.github.io/processing-tool/.
 The instruction page is available
 here: https://github.com/interomap/processing-tool.

+**Important notes:**
-NB: Note that some old versions of some web browsers may be incompatible with the tool, although it is rare.
-If you use such versions, please pretest the tool and visualize the data.
-If you conduct an online study, visualize each individual map.
+NB1: Note that old versions of some web browsers may be incompatible with the tool, although it is rare.
+NB2: Please pretest the tool and visualize the data before launching your experiment.
+NB3: Because of Qualtrics limitations, there is a maximum drawing size.
+Although this limit is difficult to reach and therefore rarely occurs, participants who make many drawings may eventually reach it, particularly if they draw outside the body area (these drawings are not visible but are still stored).
+If this occurs, ask participants to avoid drawing outside the body.